savvydatainsights/monitoring/README.md

 ## The dashboard

+Grafana is available on port 3000.
+During its setup, the connection with Prometheus is made, and a default dashboard is provisioned.

 The *Docker monitoring* dashboard is based on [this one](https://grafana.com/dashboards/193).
-Differently to the original, the dashboard data is filtered by host.
+Differently to the original, this dashboard data is filtered by host.
 By default, the localhost containers' metrics are shown, but you can switch to any other host you've added.

 ![Monitoring dashboard](https://dev.savvydatainsights.co.uk/nexus/repository/savvy/files/Dashboard.png)